1st of January 2022 onwards, Vantage will be using the new domain vantagemarkets.com.

-Our sentiment page displays the overall long and short positions of the Vantage FX book.
-The sentiment ratio of long to short positions are represented as a percentage and displayed as a sliding scale where red represents our clients’ shorts and blue represents their longs.
+Our sentiment page displays the overall long and short positions of the Vantage book.
+The sentiment ratio of long to short positions are represented as a percentage and displayed as a sliding scale where orange represents our clients’ shorts and teal represents their longs.

 Think about this as an example: You take a look at our sentiment indicator for EUR/USD and you see that 95% of the book is currently holding a long position.
 You know that this 95% have to sell to close their trade so now ask yourself, how many more buyers do you think remain?
 It’s this sort of supply/demand imbalance that presents a trading opportunity to short with the idea of getting in early before the 95% have to close their longs.

-Just be aware that as forex is a decentralised market, our sentiment readings are of the Vantage FX book only.
+Just be aware that as Forex is a decentralised market, our sentiment readings are of the Vantage book only.
 By reading this snapshot of the market however, you can get an idea of the average trader’s mindset and therefore take advantage of the supply/demand imbalances that may result.

-Being a specialist ECN forex broker, clients of Vantage FX trade forex in a larger volume than any other asset class.
-This means that the sentiment readings on forex currency pairs are going to contain the most data at any one time and therefore will prove to be the most reliable snapshot of the average trader’s positional mentally.
+Being a specialist ECN forex broker, clients of Vantage trade Forex in a larger volume than any other asset class.
+This means that the sentiment readings on Forex currency pairs are going to contain the most data at any one time and therefore will prove to be the most reliable snapshot of the average trader's positional mentally.

 We encourage you to do some of your own research on the global trading volumes that run through these various stock exchange markets, so you can make an informed decision around just how much weight you should apply to sentiment over technical or fundamental analysis.

-Only the world’s most liquid stock exchange indices on the Vantage FX book have been featured.
+Only the world's most liquid stock exchange Indices on the Vantage book have been featured.
 Take advantage below.

 The next set of sentiment readings that we have featured are our biggest commodities markets.
 While the trading volume may not be as widespread across a large number of commodities, the popular ones garner some quite literally, huge volumes.
 High trading volumes in Gold, Silver and Oil are naturally to be expected, but even after blowing off its highs, you may be surprised to hear that Copper volumes are actually not too far behind the big 3.